 Stock Status – Viable – Bluefish are not experiencing overfishing, and are not overfished.
 Fishing mortality has steadily declined since 1991, with biomass estimates increasing since 1997.

 Status of Fisheries Management Plan (FMP) – In North Carolina, bluefish are currently included in the Interjurisdictional FMP, which defers to Atlantic States Marine Fisheries Commission/Mid–Atlantic Fisheries Management Council FMP compliance requirements.
-The FMP allows annually adjusted, state–by–state commercial quota system and recreational harvest limits to reduce fishing mortality.
-The 2011 stock assessment update (utilizing 2010 catch data) indicate that bluefish are not overfished and overfishing is not occurring, based on the biological reference points developed for review in the 2005 Stock Assessment Review Committee.
-Estimates from the Age Structured Assessment Program (ASAP) model using state and federal indices show a decreasing trend in fishing mortality, an increasing trend in population biomass, and an increasing trend in population numbers from 1997 to 2007 followed by a decline from 2007 (97 million fish) to 2010 (72 million fish).
+The FMP allows an annually adjusted, state–by–state commercial quota system and recreational harvest limits to reduce fishing mortality.
+The 2012 stock assessment update (using 2011 catch data) indicate that bluefish are not overfished and overfishing is not occurring, based on the biological reference points developed for review in the 2005 Stock Assessment Review Committee.
+Estimates from the model using state and federal indices show a decreasing trend in fishing mortality, an increasing trend in population biomass, and an increasing trend in population numbers from 1997 to 2006 followed by a decline from 2007 (93 million fish) to 2011 (66 million fish).

-Harvest Season – Open year round (commercial season can close if quota is met)
+Harvest Season – Open year round (commercial season closes if quota is met)